axibase/atsd-use-cases/research/workshop/technical-writing.md

 Instead, describe both the actor and the action, or use the imperative to instruct a user.

 * Save the query in the database.
-* ATSD will load the data from the CSV file.
+* ATSD loads the data from the CSV file.

 ### Capitalization